World First International Money Transfers

 - Pickup methods.
 While some companies only offer bank account transfers, others offer cash pickup from an agent location, mobile wallet transfers and even home delivery.

 - Customer service.
-If anything goes wrong with a transaction, will phone, email and live chat support be provided?
+If anything goes wrong with a transaction, will phone, email and live chat support be available?
 During which hours?

-How to send money to Hong Kong from Australia
+How to send money to Hong Kong from the U.S.

 - Bank transfers.
-Many Australian banks will allow you to send Hong Kong Dollars from your Australian account to your recipient’s Hong Kong bank account.
+Many U.S. banks will allow you to send Hong Kong dollars from your U.S. account to your recipient’s Hong Kong bank account.

 - Online money transfer providers.
 A range of specialist online providers offer a cheaper transfer method than the big banks.